Determination of liquid pressure at different tank heights

-In this example, we will demonstrate one property of a thermally conductive fluid that can cause the temperature to vary slightly at different heights when it is in the tank.
+In this example, we will demonstrate one property of a thermally conductive liquid, due to which the temperature may vary slightly at different heights when it is in the tank.

-Create a system consisting of a tank, a pump that pumps liquid into it from a reservoir and several sensors.
+Let's create a system consisting of a tank, a pump that pumps liquid from the tank into it, and several sensors.

-In a real fluid described by the equation of state, the temperature at different heights will be slightly different due to changes in pressure in the fluid column (hydrostatic effect) and thermodynamic properties of the medium.
-Let us consider this question strictly.
+In a real liquid described by the equation of state, the temperature at different heights will vary slightly due to changes in pressure in the liquid column (hydrostatic effect) and the thermodynamic properties of the medium.
+Let's examine this issue strictly.

-The lower layers of liquid are under slightly higher pressure, so the liquid at the bottom of the tank will be slightly warmer than at the surface.
+The lower layers of the liquid are under slightly higher pressure, so the liquid at the bottom of the tank will be slightly warmer than on the surface.

-In reality, a host of other thermal effects are unlikely to allow the experiment to be observed in the setup presented here.
-Stirring, the heat effect of the pump, and heat transfer through the tank walls can all have an effect on the temperature of the liquid.
+In reality, many other thermal effects are unlikely to allow the experiment to be observed in the formulation presented here.
+Mixing, the heat effect of the pump, and heat transfer through the tank walls can all have an effect on the temperature of the liquid.

-In our model the tank has a diameter of 1 $м^2$, it is filled with liquid injected by a pump at a rate of 1 kg/s, the calculation is carried out from 0 to 1000 seconds.
-The liquid temperature sensors are located at 1, 2 and 3 m height.
+In our model, the tank has a diameter of 1 , liquid flows into it, pumped by a pump at a speed of 1 kg / s, the calculation is carried out from 0 to 1000 seconds.
+The liquid temperature sensors are located at heights of 1, 2 and 3 m.

 model_name = "tank_temperature_at_different_heights";